JetSetIlly/Gopher2600/README.md

 The project has most recently been tested with Go v1.13.4.
-It will not work with versions earlier than v1.13 because of language features added in that version (hex and binary literals).
+It will not work with versions earlier than v1.13 because of language features added in that version (binary literals).

 The project uses the Go module system and dependencies will be resolved automatically.
+Do note however, that you will required the SDL development libraries for the Go SDL module to compile.

 Compile with GNU Make